abyildirim/conventional-emotion-detection/README.md

     * *--num_initial_samples:* Number of landmark points sets created initially for each image in the training phase.
     * *--sift_patch_size:* Patch size used to extract the sift descriptors of the landmarks.
     * *--model_save_dir:* Where the trained model will be saved.
+    * *--pca_explained_variance:* Explained variance of PCA components of the SIFT descriptors used for training the regressor models.

 ## Evaluating
 The evaluation results of the models are saved to the ***output*** directory  by default.